Wavy Bitter-cress - Cardamine flexuosa

 Similar to Hairy Bitter-cress but the stems are likely to be hairy, at least in the lower half, and are quite often branched and wavy (flexuous).
 Flowers are white with 6 stamens (Hairy Bitter-cress has four stamens).
 The seed pods don't usually extend beyond the flowers, unlike Hairy Bitter-cress.

-Please add a comment to state how many stamens are present in each flower.
+When recording, please add a comment to state how many stamens are in each flower.

 Damp and shaded habitats, ditches and areas that are subjected to Winter flooding.